PhysicsLAB Resource Lesson

 Or, as Snell's Law is more commonly expressed:

-Notice that Snell's Law shows that the index of refraction and the sine of the angle of refraction are inversely proportional - that is, as the refractive index gets larger [n2 > n1] the sine of the refracted angle gets smaller [sin(θ2) < sin(θ1)].
-Since sin(θ) is an increasing function in the first quadrant, as sin(θ) decreases, so does θ.
+Notice that Snell's Law shows that the index of refraction and the sine of the angle of refraction are inversely proportional - that is, as the refractive index gets larger [n2 > n1] the sine of the refracted angle gets smaller [sinθ2 < sinθ1], since the product of the two terms must remain a constant.

 Related Documents